NRUTHVIIK1396/Compare-Classifiers/README.md

 The aim is to identify the classifier that performs best in terms of these metrics, which will provide valuable insights for the bank's marketing campaign.

-Thank you UCI Machine Learning repository for allowing us to use your dataset https://archive.ics.uci.edu/dataset/222/bank+marketing.
+UCI Machine Learning repository dataset: https://archive.ics.uci.edu/dataset/222/bank+marketing.
 </p>

 ## Key Highlights